June 22nd, 2009

 7. The Good Life

 In picking a UK sitcom, both Fawlty Towers and Porridge are perhaps better, but I’ve chosen The Good Life for sentimental reasons.
 It reminds me of growing up, bits of it were even filmed in the town I grew up, and richard Briers’ character could have been my dad.
-The is light entertainment, but it captures profoundly, the feel of what suburban London was really like in the 70s better than anything I know.
+This is light entertainment, but it profoundly captures the feeling of what suburban London was really like in the 70s better than anything I know.

 Post your own lists in the comments.